Jahia/widen-asset-picker/README.md

     "_links": {...}
 }
 ```
-From this JSON, commons properties to map are :
+The common properties to map are :
 `id`, `external_id`, `filename`, `created_date`, `last_update_date`, `deleted_date` and `thumbnails`

-Thus, the definition of our mixin looks like this :
+Thus, the definition of the mixin looks like this :
 ```
 [wdenmix:widenAsset] > jmix:structuredContent, jmix:tagged, jmix:keywords, mix:title mixin
  - wden:id (string) fulltextsearchable=no